ARMmbed/mbed-os-example-client/README.md

 3. Go to  [Device Connector website](http://connector-test.dev.mbed.com).
 4. Navigate to **Security credentials** under **My devices**.
 5. Click **GET MY DEVICE SECURITY CREDENTIALS**.
 You will get the needed certificate information as well as the endpoint name and domain.
-6. Copy the created security credentials to `sources/security.h`
+6. Copy the created security credentials to `sources/security.h`.

 ### Flashing to target device

-1. Connect the FRDM-K64F board to the internet using an Ethernet cable
+1. Connect the FRDM-K64F board to the internet using an Ethernet cable.
 2. Connect the FRDM-K64F board to your computer using a micro-USB cable.
 Make sure that you plug into the micro-USB port labeled **OpenSDA**, on the bottom of the board.
 3. Find the binary file named `mbed-client-examples.bin` in the folder `mbed-client-examples/build/frdm-k64f-gcc/source/`.
 Drag and drop the file onto the `MBED` drive on your computer.
 4. The board will be programmed when the LED stops flashing.
 Press the **RESET** button to run the program.